learn-co-curriculum/fewpjs_object_assign/README.md

 In JavaScript, we have access to a global `Object` that comes with several helpful methods ready for us to use.
 One of these methods is `Object.assign()`, which allows us to combine properties from multiple `Object`s into a single `Object`.
-In this lab, we're going to learn how to use `Object.assign` to do just that.
+In this lesson, we're going to see how to use `Object.assign` to do just that.

 ## Identify `Object.assign()`